chandraprvkvsh/Predicting-Sales-Trends-with-ARIMA-Models/README.md

 Objective of this project was to build different time-series models for each article ID.
 The project involved historical sales record(on a daily basis) from different countries, Performing data stationarity check and making it stationary if it's not, Building different time-series models for different article IDs, Backtesting for each time-series on the last 10 values and then calculating mean absolute error country wise for the last 10 dates.
-ARMA and ARIMA models with other user defined functions were used.
+ARMA model with other user defined functions were used.

 # Details about the project